 According to PACER**, a California consumer began to get collection calls from Business and Professional Collection Service, Inc. representatives in or around 2009 regarding a debt she allegedly owed.
 The consumer later claimed that collectors contacted her with such frequency as to constitute harassment.

 On average, Business and Professional Collection Service, Inc. allegedly called her more than ten times per week in connection with an attempt to collect an alleged debt.
 On more than one occasion, these collectors allegedly failed to disclose that the call was coming from a debt collector and the company’s true corporate or business name.

-Ms. Buck’s attorney drew up a complaint accusing Business and Professional Collection Service, Inc. of the following FDCPA violations:
+The consumer’s attorney drew up a complaint accusing Business and Professional Collection Service, Inc. of the following FDCPA violations:

 - Failing to indicate during each collection contact that the communication was from a debt collector (§1692e(11))